rachnguyn/CS174A/README.md

 # CS174A
-3D Assignments for Computer Graphics @ UCLA with Professor Asish Law <br>
+Assignments for Computer Graphics @ UCLA with Professor Asish Law <br>
-Coded in Javascript and TinyGL (subset of OpenGL)
+Coded in 3D using Javascript and TinyGL (subset of OpenGL)

 **Grades:** <br>
 ```diff